adrielk/My-ML-Learning/README.md

 # My-ML-Learning
 For my personal ML learning

+Includes notebooks I used to follow along with a Machine Learning MOOC.

-Includes a project from a Machine Learning MOOC where I practice using classification models.
+Also includes a final project from a Machine Learning MOOC where I practice using classification models.